ycm-core/YouCompleteMe/README.md

-    If you don't install YCM with Vundle, make sure you have run `git submodule update --init --recursive` after checking out the YCM repository (Vundle will do this for you).
+    If you don't install YCM with Vundle, make sure you have run `git submodule update --init --recursive` after checking out the YCM repository (Vundle will do this for you) to fetch YCM's dependencies.

 3. [Complete this step ONLY if you care about semantic completion support for C-family languages.
 Otherwise it's not neccessary.]